carpentries-incubator/python-testing/02-assertions.md

 >
 > *   Assertions are one line tests embedded in code.
 > *   Assertions can halt execution if something unexpected happens.
-> *   Assertions are the building block of tests.
+> *   Assertions are the building blocks of tests.

 Assertions are the simplest type of test.
 They are used as a tool for bounding acceptable behavior during runtime.
 The assert keyword in python has the